The Emerald Oasis: A Comprehensive Guide to the Materuni Waterfalls Day Trip

 The village can be accessed by car or guided tour and driving usually takes 45-60 minutes on varying conditions of the road away from Moshi.
 The last leg up to the waterfall involves an average trek through a rainforest and coffee plantations.

-Best Time to Visit Materuni Waterfalls
+Best time to visit Materuni Waterfalls

 The best time to visit Materuni Waterfalls is during the dry seasons, which are: